DelazJ/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_combination.rst

 |LS| Combining the Analyses
 ===============================================================================

-Using the vectorized results of the raster analysis will allow you to select only those buildings on suitable terrain.
+Now that we have the results of the terrain analysis available in vector format, they can be used to solve the problem of which terrain we should consider for the residential development.

 **The goal for this lesson:** To use the vectorized terrain results to select suitable plots.